sunpy/sunpy/doc/source/guide/plotting.rst

 axes object for you if you haven't already.

-When you create a plot with `~sunpy.map.GenericMap.peek` or `~sunpy.map.GenericMap.plot`, if possible SunPy will use `wcsaxes
-<http://wcsaxes.readthedocs.io/>`_ to represent coordinates on the image
-accurately, for more information see :ref:`wcsaxes-plotting`.
+When you create a plot with `~sunpy.map.GenericMap.peek` or `~sunpy.map.GenericMap.plot`, if possible SunPy will use `astropy.visualization.wcsaxes` to represent coordinates on the image accurately, for more information see :ref:`wcsaxes-plotting`.

 Using `~sunpy.map.GenericMap.plot` it is possible to customise the look of the